 We looked at the different propane tank sizes available, the number of gallons in each, and an estimate of how long they would last.

 We looked at how much a 20lb, 30lb, and 100lb propane tank would last.
+And with a propane regulator controlling the flow, they could last even longer.

 Some rigs come already installed with the appropriate tank, while some allow you to decide.
 If it’s the latter, you want to have at least one extra cylinder.